The Spotted Deer: Kelle

-She consults with a wise man how she can find her husband, and is advised to walk in iron shoes and with an iron cane until both are worn down.
+She consults a wise man on how she can find her husband, and is advised to walk in iron shoes, with an iron cane until both are worn down.
 The girl's sisters are sorry for their part in their brother-in-law's vanishing and try to dissuade her, but she decides to soldier on: she commissions the iron apparel from her father and begins her long journey.
 One day, she stops to rest under a tree, when she notices the stick is slightly crooked and the shoes have a small hole on their soles.
 She also spots a bird perched on the tree who begins to talk to her: it is her husband, warning her against his mother, since he is marrying a bride of her choosing.
 He turns his human wife into a bird and both fly to his mother's house.
 The human skull's mother knows the newcomer is her son's wife, and begins to order her around, like going to an uncle and going to an aunt to get a rolling pin.
-His wife intercepts her and advises her how to proceed: exchange the fodder between two animals (meat for a lion, grass for a cow).
+Her husband intercepts her and advises her how to proceed: exchange the fodder between two animals (meat for a lion, grass for a cow).
 The girl follows the instructions and reaches her aunt-in-law's house to steal the rolling pin, but climbs up some steps of a rundown staircase and compliments it.
 She fetches the rolling pin and rushes back, the aunt commanding the staircase and the animals to stop her, to no avail.
 Finally, the human skull's mother ties candles to the girl's fingers, which she is to hold until they melt during the night, and places her in a corner of the room.
 The human skull asks his wife the reason for this, and the girl says his mother put her up to it.
 The youth says it is a trap, since she intends to kill her, puts out the candles and both escape.
 On the road, he notices they are being pursued by his family in the shape of birds, and transforms themselves into a tree (her) and a snake coiled around it (him) to fool their pursuers.
 His relatives pass them, but his mother knows they are in that shape, and goes after them.
 However, she fells down another tree, instead of her son's new form, while the couple returns home and remarries.